Understanding the Cost of Dental Implants

 Dental implants are an important foundation for a wide variety of final restorations including a single dental crown, a dental bridge or a full denture.
 Also, the final restorations may be made from a variety of materials including dental porcelain and zirconium.
 Hence, the restorations you and your dentist decide to place on your new dental implants will have a significant impact on the total treatment cost.

 As you may know, dental implants may provide many benefits, and they are not usually covered by insurance.
 Though your plan may cover some benefits for your care such as basic restoration options and preliminary periodontal care, it probably will not cover the entire cost.
-Noraian and his team will work with you to a create a financing plan with Care Credit that allows you to make manageable monthly payments as you enjoy the benefits of chewing, speaking and smiling with total confidence.
+Dr. Noraian and his team will work with you to create a financing plan with Care Credit that allows you to make manageable monthly payments as you enjoy the benefits of chewing, speaking and smiling with total confidence.

 More about Dental Implants

 With proper care, dental implants may last a lifetime, making the treatment a worthwhile investment for your overall health.
-For a consultation with Noraian to review your treatment options and discuss the cost of your dental implant treatment, contact our office today.
+For a consultation with Dr. Noraian to review your treatment options and discuss the cost of your dental implant treatment, contact our office today.